Plymouth Civic Society was established in 2007 as a non-political organisation for the public benefit with the following objectives:

 - To stimulate public consciousness and appreciation of the heritage, history and character of Plymouth and its surroundings,

-- To encourage the preservation, development and improvement of features which enhance the attractiveness of the area, and
+- To encourage the preservation, development and improvement of features which enhance the attractiveness of the area,

 By joining our society you are able to meet with similarly motivated people; influence and participate in discussions about current issues; raise and elicit support for matters of particular importance to you; and get involved in consultation processes with the benefit and advantages arising from a considered group perspective.
-Importantly, you potentially get a "seat at the table" in Council consultation meetings which might not normally be open to you.
+Importantly, you potentially get a "seat at the table" in consultations which might not normally be open to you.
 Many members are also involved in Friends groups, Conservation and Heritage groups and local Action groups and see Plymouth Civic Society as an overarching society that brings their group to a wider forum.

 Civic Society meetings

 Meetings are held regularly at the University of Plymouth, North Hill.
 Free car parking is available on the University campus in designated parking areas after 4pm.
 Prospective members and those interested in civic matters are welcome.
 There is currently no membership fee or attendance fee.